Understanding LSD and Its Risks

 Is LSD Addictive?

+LSD, often called acid, might make you see colors that don’t exist, but it can also create problems that feel very real.
+While it’s not physically addictive like opioids or alcohol, LSD can take a powerful psychological hold, affecting your mental health in unpredictable ways.
 Lysergic acid diethylamide (LSD) is a potent hallucinogenic substance known for its intense effects on the mind.
-Unlike substances such as opioids or alcohol, experts do not classify LSD as physically addictive.
+Unlike substances such as opioids or alcohol, experts do not classify acid as physically addictive.

 However, it can lead to psychological dependence.
 This psychological hold can create serious mental health risks.
-It is important to understand the effects and dangers of LSD.
+It is important to understand the effects and dangers of this hallucinogenic substance.

-LSD uses range from recreational experimentation to recent investigations into potential therapeutic applications.
-Despite the different uses, the unpredictable nature of LSD’s effects remains a significant concern.
+LSD use ranges from recreational experimentation to recent investigations into potential therapeutic applications.
+Despite the different uses, the unpredictable nature of this drug’s effects remains a significant concern.
 Users may experience changes in how they see things.
 For some, these experiences can be enlightening, while for other people, they can be profoundly distressing.

 What Is LSD?